yash251/substreams/docs/new/tutorials/cosmos-compatible/mantra.md

-In this guide, you'll learn how to initialize a Injective-based Substreams project.
+In this guide, you'll learn how to initialize a MANTRA-based Substreams project.
 You’ll learn how to set up a simple project to extract raw data or filter events from a smart contract.

 ## Prerequisites

 - Docker and VS Code installed and up-to-date.
 - Visit the [Getting Started Guide](https://github.com/streamingfast/substreams-starter) to initialize your Dev Container.

-## Step 1: Initialize Your Injective Substreams Project
+## Step 1: Initialize Your MANTRA Substreams Project

 1. Open your Dev Container and run the following command to initialize your project: